 - Japan Wonder Travel Tours

-This year 2021, Golden Week is on May 2nd to 5th.
-April 29th is also the national holiday, so if you take a day off on 29th, you can get 7 days of vacation this year.
+This year 2021, Golden Week is on May 3rd to 5th.
+April 29th is also the national holiday, and May 1st and 2nd is on the weekend so if you take a day off on 30th, you can get 7 days of vacation this year.

 Since usually the weather is good, and it’s the best time to travel in Japan around this time of the year.
 If you want to visit nature spots and enjoy outdoor activities, GW is the perfect time!

 Also some hotels and tour agencies often offer the discounts during the vacation.